Knotx/knotx/documentation/src/main/wiki/KnotxDeployment.md

 Thanks to the modular architecture of Knot.x, there are many ways to deploy Knot.x for the production usage.
 However, the easiest approach is to use Knot.x as one **fat** jar together with jar files specific for your target implementation (such as custom [[Adapters|Adapter]], [[Knots|Knot]] or Handlebars helpers).
-These jar files should be all available in classpath.
+These jar files should be all available in the classpath.

 ## Recommended Knot.x deployment
 For the purpose of this example let's assume you have `KNOTX_HOME` folder created on the host machine where Knot.x is going to be run.
-Following simple steps is recommended way to deploy Knot.x with custom modules:
+Following simple steps is a recommended way to deploy Knot.x with custom modules:

-- Create subfolder `KNOTX_HOME/app` and put **knotx-standalone-X.Y.Z-fat.jar** in that folder.
+- Create a subfolder `KNOTX_HOME/app` and put **knotx-standalone-X.Y.Z-fat.jar** in `KNOTX_HOME` folder.

 - If you have custom Handlebars helpers, you can put them in that folder as well (as JAR files).